sports-categories-sidebar-ads-1-tablet

 The Hearts (2-1) trailed 7-0 early when Mater Dei defensive back Reed Pingsterhaus picked off a Jaxon Bridges pass and took it 65 yards to paydirt, but got on the board late in the first quarter when Max Flack sacked Knights quarterback Hunter Hochbaum in his own end zone.
 The ensuing Mater Dei free kick went out of bounds and set up a short field for EHS.

 Effingham capped that quick drive in the opening minute of the second quarter when tailback Hunter Holland punched in his first touchdown of the season from two yards out to make it 8-7.
-The Hearts never trailed again.
+The Hearts never trailed again and Holland ended up with his most successful night of the season running the ball, netting 60 yards on 16 carries.

 Maxx Kistler contributed his own defensive touchdown less than two minutes later on a 64-yard interception return to make it 14-7, then Jenner Pals caught his fourth TD pass of the campaign on a quick six-yard strike from Bridges to grow the lead to 21-7 after Maicol Sefton’s extra point with 3:07 left before halftime.